vlarsson/radialsfm/README.md

 ```

-In this GUI you can show the cameras (the principal axes) by holding ALT and scrolling the mouse wheel.
-The camera forward translations are guestimated by assuming a single focal length for the entire image.
+In the GUI you can show the cameras (the principal axes) by holding ALT and scrolling the mouse wheel.
+The camera forward translations are guesstimated by assuming a single focal length for the entire image.
 Note that this is only used for visualization purposes and to normalize the scale of the reconstruction.

 ## Citing